 - October 1: Application or audition deadline for some music, dance, and theater programs.

 - October 15: Application deadline for some professional degree programs, such as medicine and dentistry, as well as programs at the University of Oxford and University of Cambridge.

 - January 15: Application deadline for most university programs in the U.K. Important: U.K. universities often accept applications from international students after the official deadline.
 If you anticipate needing more time, or if you’ve already missed a deadline, contact the universities you’re interested in to see if you can still apply.

 How U.K. Universities Use College Board Test Scores

-Most U.K. universities accept SAT, SAT Subject Test, and/or AP Exam scores as a way for applicants to meet the requirements for undergraduate programs, and some may require them.
+Most U.K. universities accept SAT, and/or AP Exam scores as a way for applicants to meet the requirements for undergraduate programs, and some may require them.

 Even if a program doesn’t require them, College Board test scores can be a great addition to your application—and they can help you qualify for merit-based scholarships at some universities.

-Universities recognize that SAT, SAT Subject Test, and AP Exam scores can help them evaluate a student’s academic achievement, so if you do well on the tests, we recommend including your scores as part of your application.
+Universities recognize that SAT, and AP Exam scores can help them evaluate a student’s academic achievement, so if you do well on the tests, we recommend including your scores as part of your application.

 Note: You can apply to most programs even if you haven’t taken the SAT or AP Exams by the application deadline.
 Just be sure to send your SAT or AP scores when they’re ready.